 Communicating the work that we fund and the impact that we have made to individuals is sometimes tricky due to the complexities of brain tumours and science.
 This award recognises the outstanding contribution of an individual that goes above and beyond in helping others to understand what we're trying to achieve when it comes to the research that we fund.

-Parliamentarians play a key role in representing their communities and ours.
-They often stand up for issues that would otherwise go unnoticed or unappreciated.
-They champion our cause to ensure that people in our community don't get left behind and are always considered when decisions are taken.
-We will be celebrating the individual who has shone the light brightest on brain tumours and supported our community in helping them improve their lives.
+Our community often stand up for issues that would otherwise go unnoticed or unappreciated.
+They champion the cause to ensure that people don't get left behind and that their voice is always heard when key decisions are taken.
+We will be celebrating the individual who has shone the light brightest on brain tumours and helped us achieve our goals.